JhonatanOP/NetworkMonitoringLab/README.md

 ## Tools

 - **Wireshark** – packet capture and analysis tool.
-Enabling TCP sequence number analysis lets Wireshark detect events such as retransmissions, out‑of‑order packets and duplicate ACKs【167299352661465†L19-L37】.
+Enabling TCP sequence number analysis lets Wireshark detect events such as retransmissions, out‑of‑order packets and duplicate ACKs.
 - **Grafana** – dashboard platform for visualising time‑series data.
-When paired with a database like InfluxDB, Grafana can monitor network health, identify trends and detect issues in real time【470867998159299†L46-L49】.
+When paired with a database like InfluxDB, Grafana can monitor network health, identify trends and detect issues in real time.
 - **InfluxDB/Netdata** – a time‑series database or monitoring agent to store network metrics for Grafana.

 ## Steps